 - Strategy for upcoming weeks

 Before the meeting, the Club encourages members to submit questions for Jim to answer on air.
-Some members also have the opportunity to film themselves asking the question and then submit the video to be included in the live meeting.
+Some members also have the opportunity to film themselves asking a question and can submit the video to be included in the live meeting.
+The Q&A is also available in transcript format, which is nice to read on your commute to the office.

 Portfolio Access